Qwilfish Best Moveset

 Qwilfish appears at decent spawn rates across 34 spots in early-game routes.
 Sort by Best below if you want the highest rate, or Earliest if you want the quickest access point in your playthrough.

 Winds & Waves hasn't launched yet, so encounter data for Qwilfish isn't confirmed.
-In other games, it's available in Gold, Crystal, or X.
+In other games, it's available in Gold & Silver, Crystal, or Sword & Shield.

-4 encounter spots for Qwilfish at decent spawn rates starting from mid-game routes.
+4 encounter spots for Qwilfish at decent spawn rates starting from early-game routes.
 Best and Earliest sort options below help narrow down your approach based on odds vs. Accessibility.

 Qwilfish is meant to evolve into Overqwil.
 At 440 BST, the stats aren't there for competitive play yet.
 Pre-evolution Pokemon rarely hold up against fully evolved threats.